Skip to Content

 When planning a trip to Alaska, the most commonly asked question is: “how much is an Alaskan cruise?”
 Alaska cruise pricing varies by month, departure port, ports of call, and which glaciers the ship visits.

 One of the biggest Alaska cruise mistakes to avoid is thinking all itineraries are the same.
-The best Alaska cruise itinerary includes Glacier Bay National Park.
+The best Alaska cruise itinerary includes Glacier Bay National Park or Hubbard Glacier.

-As a result, this Glacier Bay cruise commands higher prices.
+As a result, Glacier Bay cruises commands higher prices.
 A more affordable cruise usually sails in the shoulder season on an older ship and a less desirable itinerary.

 It’s advisable to examine all itineraries before booking.
 A few of the new mega-ships that have started sailing Alaska don’t visit a glacier, probably because the ship is too large or the selected itineraries are booked by other vessels.